SimBlocks/OneWorldSDKforUnity/README.md

 Several videos created using the One World SDK for Unity can be found on YouTube.
 [![One World SDK for Unity on YouTube](/docs/images/OneWorldSDK_YouTube.PNG)](https://www.youtube.com/playlist?list=PLj4ixw_Qvkbc7ujRJX40OT1G7cLq2Wc31)

+## License
+The source code in this repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) text file for full terms.